kpouer/jEdit-plugin-Highlight/README.md

 # Highlight

-Is a plugin for jEdit text editor
+Is a plugin for jEdit text editor, migrated from sourceforge.